-Prospective graduate students do not apply directly for the fellowship, but are nominated by their prospective faculty advisor or graduate director of their program.
-Students must apply and be admitted to the University through the departmental and UU Graduate School process.
+Prospective graduate students must apply and be admitted to the University through the departmental and UU Graduate School process.
+Prospective students do not apply directly for the fellowship, but are nominated by their prospective faculty advisor or graduate director of their program.
+Prospective students must supply materials outlined below to complete the nomination package.
 Advisors/graduate directors may only nominate one student.

 In order to support nominations from a range of disciplines with differing graduate application due dates, we have two deadlines for fellowship nominations in this cycle:

 - January 31, 2024 deadline 1 (award decisions anticipated by mid- February)

 - February 28, 2024, deadline 2 (award decisions anticipated by mid-March)

 A. The prospective faculty advisor/graduate director submits the nomination materials listed below to firstname.lastname@example.org by the nomination deadline.

 B. The prospective advisor/graduate director instructs the student nominee to submit the student materials listed below to email@example.com by the nomination deadline.

 To submit a nomination, send materials to firstname.lastname@example.org by the nomination deadline.
 Advisors/graduate directors may only nominate one student.
 Each nomination must include the following: